cs421sp22-homework/project-team-01-ai_for_fun/docs/index.md

 ## API Reference

-Documentation of our public API is [API](./API reference/API.md)
+Documentation of our public API is [API](https://github.com/cs421sp22-homework/project-team-01-ai_for_fun/blob/main/docs/API%20reference/API.md)

 ## About Us!

-We are CS master students on Johns Hopkins University
+We are AI-For-Fun team for the course of Object Oriented Software Engineering on Johns Hopkins University.
+We are developing the iFun to make more people feel the fun of AI model.